simul/simul.github.io/changelist.md

 Wed 29 May : water.sfx compiles for Vulkan.
 Wed 29 May : Update ExternalTexture definition and add full ExternalTexture structs to RenderFrameStruct, more robust for different API's.
 Tue 28 May : Add sfxb shader bins.
-Tue 28 May : Fix broken effect shader load.
-Tue 28 May : Wrap up shader binaries in sfxb for Vulkan and D3D12.
-Tue 28 May : Shader binaries lumped together in sfxb file - if -w is used in sfx.exe.
-Mon 27 May : PS4 API update and build fix.
-Mon 27 May : Delayed destruction for effects to prevent destroying in-use API objects when recompiling.
-Update skylight struct.
-Fri 24 May : Updated LightningRenderer.cpp to use MSAA.
-Updated CloudRenderer.cpp RenderRainMapTexture() and RenderCloudShadowTexture() Refined Debug Overlays due to new mono spaced font.
-Fix OpenGL cloud shadows.
-Fix rain map lookups in SFX/rain.sfx OverrideWind added back.

 <hr>